huytrnq/huytrnq.github.io/_pages/about.md

 Deep Learning and Computer Vision for Real-World Applications
 Self-Supervised Learning in Medical Diagnostics
-Federated Learning for Distributed AI Models
+Federated Learning for Distributed AI Models Optimization on CUDA for Accelerated AI Model Performance

 ## 🎓 Education